 Fellowships are for a period of no less than six weeks and will take place during the University summer break (December – February).
 The Fellowship period will be determined in conjunction with the relevant organisation and may be flexible on hours/timing during this period.

-The 2021 program is supported by the Ingram Fund for International Law and Development and will provide a stipend of AU$6,500 to each selected UNSW law student to support the Fellowship.
+The 2021 program is supported by the Ingram Fund for International Law and Development and will provide AU$6,500 to each selected UNSW law student to support the Fellowship.

 The program will be offered nationally in 2021 with the aim to expand internationally in 2022 and beyond.
 The program may be completed remotely (from home) or from the host office subject to COVID-19 travel restrictions and the organisation’s capacity to host a Fellow in person.